3Play Media

 My redesign increased 10 Customer Satisfaction Scores by 80%

-Redesigning a complex AI transcription service order form to solve cognitive overload.
+Redesigning a complex B2B SaaS Video Accessibility & Localization service order form to reduce errors.

 Role